 Persistence refers to the amount of time a chemical will stay in the environment before being broken down into nontoxic substances.
 The rate of breakdown is affected by sunlight, temperature, soil pH, moisture and microbial activity.
 Pesticide persistence is measured in terms of half-life, which is the length of time needed for one-half of the amount applied to break down.
 Persistent chemicals break down slowly, increasing the chance for them to leach into the soil.
 Conversely, short-lived materials may be degraded before significant leaching occurs.
 Many pesticides are broken down by sunlight (photodegradation) and/or microbial action.
 Incorporation of pesticides into the soil reduces or eliminates photodegradation.
 As depth in the soil increases, there is less microbial degradation.
 Any practice that slows degradation increases persistence and the likelihood of leaching.
 Generally, foliar applied materials are more likely to break down before significant leaching occurs than those that are applied to the soil.

-Soil Characteristics: Soil texture and organic matter greatly influence the movement of pesticides and fertilizers.
+Soil Characteristics and Topography: Soil texture and organic matter greatly influence the movement of pesticides and fertilizers.
 Fine textured soils and those with high amounts of organic matter are highly adsorptive, whereas sandy soils low in organic matter are not.
 Highly permeable soils with permeable underlying layers allow for rapid downward movement of water and dissolved chemicals.
+Steep grades and long slopes allow water to build up speed and carry soil and contaminants off-site.
 Know your soils and apply chemicals accordingly.

 Fertilizers: Nitrogen (N) in the nitrate form is highly soluble, persistent and not adsorbed to soil particles.
 Nitrate N is not only leachable but is recognized as a health threat at concentrations above 10 ppm in drinking water.
 Infants and the elderly are most susceptible to nitrate in drinking water.
 The ammonium form of N is adsorbed by soil particles and is less subject to leaching.
 However, ammonium N is converted to nitrate N in the soil, and this can occur quite rapidly.
 Note that sources of N, including organic materials and urea, are converted in the soil to ammonium and then to nitrate.